FreeSlave/qt-sprite-image-plugin/README.md

 Note: To enable sprite previews in Dolphin you must enable "Half-Life sprites" in Dolphin General/Previews settings.

-### Using qmake and scripts

-This method will install plugin only for the current user.

-For KDE4:

-    # on Debian / Ubuntu:
-    sudo apt-get install libqt4-dev qt4-qmake
-    # or on Fedora:
-    sudo yum install qt-devel # replace yum with dnf for latter Fedora releases

-    (cd qspr && qmake-qt4 && make)
-    ./install.sh

-Note: On some distros you probably need to edit the install.sh script to use **lib64** directory instead of **lib** in the *KDE_IMAGEFORMATS* variable.

-For KDE5:

-    sudo apt-get install qtbase5-dev qmake
-    export QT_SELECT=5 # ensure qmake points to qmake qt version 5.
-    (cd qspr && qmake && make)
-    ./install.sh

-To uninstall type:

-    ./uninstall.sh

 ### Using CMake

 This method will install plugin globally on the system (for all users).